TechDailyNotes/study-notes-system-design/design-roadmap.md

 ## About

+1. This document collects
    1. Common design solutions for system problems.
    2. Common system problems that need design solutions.